cvf-bcn-gituser/bass-critic/README.md

 constantData.py  - The is like a common header file that is included in all the individual main functions of each of the songs in each of the subfolders.

-onsetmetrics.py - This contains the measurements (functions for P, R F , deviations etc)
+onsetmetrics.py - This contains the Indexed Energy Checker Function and measurements (functions for P, R F , deviations etc)

 sop.py  - This is the wrapper for the Madmom Soudn Onset Processor Algorithm